Acquiring the Codebase¶

 $ git remote update ... (some upstream changes are reported)

 used in the Acquiring the Codebase section.

-$ git rebase -i upstream/master ... (edit & save rebase TODO list)
+$ git rebase -i upstream/main ... (edit & save rebase TODO list)

 $ git status ... (resolve local conflict) $ git add path/to/resolved/conflict/file.py $ git rebase --continue ... ( repeat as needed )